operaton/operaton/qa/test-db-instance-migration/README.md

 Instance Migration Tests
 ========================

-These modules test scenarios in which process instances are started before upgrading Camunda from a minor version to another minor version and completed after.
+These modules test scenarios in which process instances are started before upgrading Operaton from a minor version to another minor version and completed after.
 The tests ensure that object instances persisted in the database tables by the engine in a previous minor version can be successfully processed by succeeding versions.
 The most common use case is migration of execution trees.

 Executing Tests
 ---------------